Was the March 2009 low the end of a secular bear market and the beginning of a secular bull? Without crystal ball, we simply don’t know.

-The annualized rate of growth from 1871 through the end of September (the most recent inflation data) is 2.07%.
+The annualized rate of growth from 1871 through the end of December (using extrapolated CPI data for the most recent month) is 2.07%.
 If that seems incredibly low, remember that the chart shows “real” price growth, excluding inflation and dividends.
-If we factor in the dividend yield, we get an annualized return of 6.69%.
+If we factor in the dividend yield, we get an annualized return of 6.67%.
 Yes, dividends make a difference.
 Unfortunately that has been less true during the past three decades than in earlier times.
 When we let Excel draw a regression through the data, the slope is an even lower annualized rate of 1.73% (see the regression section below for further explanation).

 Since that first trough in 1877 to the March 2009 low: